MichaelSasser/matrix-python.github.io/content/docs/help/faq.md

 No, we are not planning to bridge this room.

-## Q: What does a moderator do?
+## Q: What is a moderator?

-A moderator in Matrix is a person given special authority to enforce the rules on a room.
+A moderator in Matrix is a person given special authority to enforce the rules in our community.
+Our moderators are:

+{{< moderators >}}

 ## Q: How do I become a moderator?

-In our community it's like the American band [Sugarloaf](https://en.wikipedia.org/wiki/Sugarloaf_(band)) sung:
+In our community it's like the American rock band [Sugarloaf](https://en.wikipedia.org/wiki/Sugarloaf_(band)) sung:
 > *Don't call us, We'll call you.*